Two-timescale Extragradient for Finding Local Minimax Points: Local minimax points and the limit points of two-timescale EG

 \section{Local minimax points and the limit points of two-timescale EG}

-In this section we show that two-timescale EG converges to a stationary point that satisfies the refined second-order necessary condition, by particularly showing that such points with an invertible $D\vecF$ are the strict linearly stable points of two-timescale EG. Then, we show that two-timescale EG almost surely avoids a strict non-minimax point.
+In this section we show that the two-timescale EG converges to a stationary point that satisfies the refined second-order necessary condition mentioned in Proposition~\ref{prop:RSC}.
+We first show that such points with an invertible $D\mF$ are the strict linearly stable points of two-timescale EG. Then, we show that two-timescale EG almost surely avoids a strict non-minimax point, even without the invertibility assumption on $D\mF$.
+These results are comparable to the convergence guarantees known for gradient descent on minimization problems---namely that gradient descent locally converges to local minima, and almost surely avoids strict \emph{saddle} points \citep{pmlr-v49-lee16}.

+Before we begin, we would like to remark that a point not being strict linearly \emph{stable}---for example because of $D\mF$ being not invertible---does {not} imply that the point is strict linearly \emph{unstable}.
+In other words, the strict linear stability is sufficient but not necessary for a method to find that point, as will soon be detailed in Section~\ref{sec:global}.